bekencorp/bk_avdk/docs/bk7258/en/api-reference/api_overview.rst

-API 概述
+API Overview
 ===============================

 :link_to_translation:`zh_CN:[中文]`

-下表为 SDK 公开 API 状态.
+The following table shows the status of the SDK public API